imm0nv1nhtv/raklee/README.md

 # Raklee
-This repo talks about "Raklee" (bro has multiple versions wtf)
+This repo contains a README.md file about "Raklee" (bro has multiple versions wtf)

 Note: This repo is just a joke, please do NOT take it seriously! (maybe not a joke for Raklee 2.x, who knows?)